-Commercial businesses and industrial facilities often pay a premium for this dependability, which is captured on their electric bill as demand charges.
+Businesses and industrial facilities often pay a premium for this dependability, which is captured on their electric bill as demand charges.

-They’re based on your highest average electricity usage over a defined amount of time (which is typically 15 or 30 minutes) and is known as a peak demand period.
+Demand charges are based on your highest average electricity usage over a defined amount of time (which is typically 15 or 30 minutes) and is known as a peak demand period.
 You’re charged a premium price per kilowatt during this peak demand period.

 Say your demand charge rate is $15 per kilowatt.
 During your 15-minute peak demand period, you use 100 kilowatts.
 You’ll be charged $1,500 in demand charges for those 15 minutes.